-This charming, off-the-beaten-path venue is charming and rustic, evocative of some diamond-in-the-rough surprise you'd stumble upon while road tripping.
+This charming, off-the-beaten-path venue is charming and rustic, like a diamond-in-the-rough surprise you'd stumble upon while road-tripping.
 Its food is surprising, too.
 Sandwiches, salads, scrumptious starters and a whole lotta barbecue.
 A host of offerings showcase piles of YDE's signature pulled pork, including the Rufus (pork topped with thick-cut Brie, cherry ring peppers and topped with raspberry melba sauce).
 Ribs are available by the half-rack, as well.
 And YDE's house slaw is a sweet, tangy treat.
 Vegans fear not!
-There are loads of truly exceptional options!
-Live music in the restaurant's outdoor beer garden adds ear candy to the menu, Thursday through Saturday.
+There are loads of truly exceptional options, including wine.
+The list includes everything from $6 offerings to $200.
+You also have the option to order your food online.

 With a rotating menu of New American cuisine and a romantic, lakeside setting, Canvas has made Lake Nona's rapidly expanding culinary scene tastier and prettier, injecting the Sunshine State's flavorful blend of Southern and Latin American into its Instagram-worthy plates.
 "Restaurant" may come first in Canvas' name, but let's not forget the "market" portion.
 It's one part high-end comestible-and-home-goods store, one part breezy cafe.
 Gifts and foodstuffs abound; they'll even take cooking dinner off your list of to-dos.
 Just buy it, bring it home and make whoever's eating it happy.
 (At the very least, you could bring a dessert treat!)
 The market is open daily from 7 am to 8 pm.
 Bar opens at 3 pm.
 The views to go with your wine, beer or cocktail are sublime.

 This is the Four Season Resort Orlando at Walt Disney World Resort's signature steakhouse and its Spanish-inspired cuisine is elevated - literally and figuratively.
-From on high, guests here can take in superb cuisine, creative cocktail and phenomenally romantic fireworks views from the expansive balcony (heaters will be going on chilly nights, so don't let that put you off).
+From on high, guests here can take in superb cuisine, creative cocktails and phenomenally-romantic fireworks views from the expansive balcony (heaters will be going on chilly nights).
 Inspired small plates are a wonderful way to experience the many flavors on tap here, but entrees from the duck breast to the halibut to the porterhouse for two are mouthwatering and on point.
-Truthfully, it would be easy for a planned glass of Argentine malbec to turn into a multi-course dinner here.
+Truthfully, it would be easy for a planned glass of Argentine Malbec to turn into a multi-course dinner here.
 This isn't a venue you'll leave easy.
 It's a space in which you'll want to linger.